kixe/CronjobDatabaseBackup/README.md

 *LazyCron.module*
 *ProcessDatabaseBackups.module*

-Not a real requirement but this module is useful to restore database from file or delete older backup files.
+Not a real requirement but *ProcessDatabaseBackups.module* is useful to restore database from file or delete older backup files.
 I recommend to use both modules.

+## Thanks
+to Ryan.
+I took some nice code from *ProcessDatabaseBackups.module*.

 ## License
 [GNU-GPLv3](http://www.gnu.org/licenses/gpl-3.0.html)